 Non-matriculated students are students who take courses with non-degree related objectives.
-Non-Matriculated students are not required to apply for admission to the university.
 Non-Matriculated students register directly for courses.
-Virscend University allows non-matriculated students to register for fall, spring and summer classes (upon availability and meeting the Non-Matriculated Student Criteria).
+Virscend University allows non-matriculated students to register for Fall, Spring and Summer classes (upon availability and meeting the Non-Matriculated Student Criteria).
 However non-matriculated students will not be granted a Degree/Diploma and the credits earned cannot be counted towards a degree as indicated on the student's transcript.
 Only matriculated students may receive a degree/diploma from Virscend University.
-If non-matriculated students decide to pursue a degree, they must apply for admission and credits earned under non matriculated status may be applied towards the degree.
+If non-matriculated students decide to pursue a degree, they must apply for admission and credits earned under non-matriculated status may be applied towards the degree.
 This applies to both the BS and MBA programs.
-Note that the 8-year (B.S. program)/ 5-year (MBA program) Validity of Coursework policy applies.
+Note that the 8-year (B.S. program)/5-year (MBA program) Validity of Coursework policy applies.